Mountain Biking Dupont State Forest

 Overview

-Slickrock on the the Cedar Rock trail, in fall color.
+Slickrock on the the Cedar Rock trail, in fall color season.

-There are five main parking areas at DSF.
+There are five main parking areas at DSRF.
 Most have portable toilet facilities and an information board with rules and regulations, events, and a good map.
-However, we recommend also carrying a map yourself, because there are a lot of trails intersections in DSF's dense trail network.
+However, we recommend also carrying a map yourself, because there are a lot of trails intersections in DSRF's dense trail network.
 This makes for countless options when planning a ride, but it can make getting lost a possibility as well.

 Special Considerations